mrazomej/phd/docs/src/chapter_04/section_08_hill_fits.md

-fold-change, $K$ is the repressor-inducer dissociation constant, and $n$ denotes the Hill coefficient that characterizes the sharpness of the curve ($n > 1$ signifies positive cooperativity, $n = 1$ denotes no cooperativity, and $n < 1$ represents negative cooperativity). shows how the individual induction profiles can be fit (using the same Bayesian methods as described in Section "") to this Hill response, yielding a similar response to that shown in .
-However, characterizing the induction response in this manner is unsatisfactory because each curve must be fit independently thus removing our predictive power for other repressor copy numbers and binding sites.
+fold-change, $K$ is the repressor-inducer dissociation constant, and $n$ denotes the Hill coefficient that characterizes the sharpness of the curve ($n > 1$ signifies positive cooperativity, $n = 1$ denotes no cooperativity, and $n < 1$ represents negative cooperativity). [@Fig:ch4_fig16] shows how the individual induction profiles can be fit (using the same Bayesian methods as described in [Sec.
+4.9](#sec:ch4_sec09) to this Hill response, yielding a similar response to that shown in [@Fig:ch2_fig05].
+However, characterizing the induction response in this manner is unsatisfactory because each curve must be fit independently, thus removing our predictive power for other repressor copy numbers and binding sites.

-The fitted parameters obtained from this approach are shown in .
-These are rather unsatisfactory because they do not clearly reflect the properties of the physical system under consideration.
-For example, the dissociation constant $K$ between LacI and inducer should not be affected by either the copy number of the repressor or the DNA binding energy, and yet we see upward trends as $R$ is increased or the binding energy is decreased.
-Here, the $K$ parameter ultimately describes the midpoint of the induction curve and therefore cannot strictly be considered a dissociation constant.
+The fitted parameters obtained from this approach are shown in [@Fig:ch4_fig17].
+These are rather unsatisfactory because they do not reflect the properties of the physical system under consideration.
+For example, the dissociation constant
+$K$ between LacI and inducer should not be affected by either the copy number of the repressor or the DNA binding energy, and yet we see upward trends as $R$ is increased or the binding energy is decreased.
+Here, the $K$ parameter ultimately describes the midpoint of the induction curve and, therefore cannot strictly be considered a dissociation constant.
 Similarly, the Hill coefficient $n$ does not directly represent the cooperativity between the repressor and the inducer as the molecular details of the copy number and DNA binding strength are subsumed in this parameter as well.
 While the leakiness and dynamic range describe important phenotypic properties of the induction response, this Hill approach leaves us with no means to predict them for other strains.
-In summary, the Hill equation cannot predict how an induction profile varies with repressor copy number, operator binding energy, or how mutations will alter the induction profile.
+In summary, the Hill equation (Eq. $\ref{eq:ch4_eq27}$) cannot predict how an induction profile varies with repressor copy number, operator binding energy, or how mutations will alter the induction profile.
 To that end, we turn to a more sophisticated approach where we use the Hill function to describe the available fraction of repressor as a function of inducer concentration.

 ![**Hill function and MWC analysis of each induction profile.** Data for each individual strain was fit to the general Hill function in XXX.
 (A) strains with